An arborvitae (Thuja) hedge planted in biodegradable cardboard container, ready to be planted in a landscape.

 - Requires little overall maintenance

 The American arborvitae hedge needs adequate water to stay healthy and may need more than a moderate watering schedule if planted in extreme heat.
-For wintery landscapes, the tree’s dark green can make a nice accent in an otherwise colorless yard and works as a great accompaniment to flowering plants during the rest of the year.
-Also read about Emerald green arborvitae hedge.
-Also, explore other types of arborvitae hedge which is one of the most popular hedge types.
-Explore more hedging plants in both deciduous and evergreen options.
+For wintery landscapes, american arborvitae’s dark green can make a nice accent in an otherwise colorless yard and works as a great accompaniment to flowering plants during the rest of the year.
+For a more compact version of this plant, check out the Emerald green arborvitae hedge.
+We carry several other types of arborvitae hedge as well, and they are some of our most popular hedge types.
+You can also check out other different kinds of hedging plants here.